bondagit/whisper-alsa/README.md

 ### 4. Notes

 - ALSA: the application uses the ALSA interface to read from the specified capture device.
 The audio is captured using _S16_LE_ format as this is the most supported audio format.
-If reuired, audio gets resamples, downmixed and presented to Whisper as mono, _FLOAT_LE_ at 16KHz.
+If required, audio gets resamples, downmixed and presented to Whisper as mono, _FLOAT_LE_ at 16KHz.
 - Integration with Whisper: the application implements a basic integration with Whisper.
 Real-time transcription poses some challenges:
   - audio chunking should be done at word boundaries to avoid cutting words.
   - adoption of LocalAgreement-2 policy can improve the transcirption accuracy: incremental audio chunks can be presented to Whisper and a confirmed transcription is returned when 2 runs agree on a text prefix.